Gacrucis/basilisk/README.md

 - [ ] Stop the underlying chat div to trigger onclick when clicking close button

+- [ ] Stop the previous message from continuing when a new one is sent

 ## Contributing

 If you find a bug or have a feature suggestion, please create an issue or submit a pull request.